Green Game Jam 2021 wants millions of gamers to act for nature

 Elevate your enterprise data technology and strategy at Transform 2021.

-The Green Game Jam 2021 — a coalition of 25 game studios with more than a billion players collectively — wants million of gamers to act for nature.
+The Green Game Jam 2021, a coalition of 25 game studios with more than a billion players, wants million of gamers to act for nature.

 Supported by the Playing For the Planet Alliance, the Green Game Jam will implement green activations in play.
 This year’s theme will highlight the importance of conserving and restoring forests and oceans.
 The Green Game Jam 2021 is launching today as studios compete to create the most lauded game updates around the theme.